fenago/machine-learning/lab_guides/lab_4.md

 the price of a house, and in classification, we predict categories, such as sad/happy, yes/no, or dog/cat/bird.
-There are many classification models and many algorithms which will help us find them, and we’ll see some of the most important ones in the next few chapters.
+There are many classification models and many algorithms which will help us find them, and we’ll see some of the most important ones in the next few labs.
 In this lab we cover the perceptron.
 The perceptron is a type of model, or classifier, which takes as input the features, and returns a 1 or a 0, which can be interpreted as the answer to a yes/no question.
 A way to build a good perceptron that fits our data, is via the perceptron algorithm.
 The